Register early and save $2 per lecture, workshop and admission ticket! Advance class registration is available through Sept. 2.

 Admission tickets and registration for remaining class openings will be available on-site during Quilt Expo.

-Admission ticket allows entrance to quilt exhibits, stage presentations and the vendor mall.
+An admission ticket is required and allows entrance to quilt exhibits, stage presentations and the vendor mall.
 Lecture, workshop and evening events require an additional fee.
 Parking is paid separately at the Alliant Energy Center parking gate.

-Register for one or more of our hands-on workshops including hand quilting, surface design, beading, and quilt design.
+Register for one or more hands-on workshops on topics such as hand quilting, surface design, beading and quilt design.
 No sewing machines needed.
 Each hands-on workshop is $30 in advance or $32 at the door (plus kit/pattern fee).

 Thursday 6 p.m.

 Join Madison's own internationally bestselling author, Jennifer Chiaverini, for a special presentation celebrating the 20th anniversary of the launch of the beloved Elm Creek Quilts book series.
 Attend this memorable evening event honoring Jennifer and reminisce about two heartwarming decades of Elm Creek Quilts, including the first book in the series, The Quilter’s Apprentice.
 Share memories of the series, view quilts it has inspired, participate in an informal question-and-answer session and enjoy a preview of a new Elm Creek Quilts novel coming in October: The Christmas Boutique.